camlischke1/sans-index-template/sec660-gxpn/notes.md

             - Immunity Debugger is a Ring 3 debugger, it does not have visibility in Ring 0 instructions
                 - address 0x704050F0 should show up in the disassembler pane since that is a memory address assigned to the user memory pool (ring 3), which goes from 0x00000000 to 0x7fffffff.
                 - On the other side, the kernel memory pool goes from 0x80000000 to 0xffffffff, and Immunity Debugger (as well as other userland debuggers) is incapable of debugging kernel memory addresses (ring 0)
+                - Simply opening Immunity debugger and typing !mona pattern_offset 42663042 will tell you that pattern Bf0B is found at position 930.
+It will take 930 bytes to overwrite the return pointer.
     - Differences from Linux
         - Windows API calls replace Linux system calls
             - Kernel32.dll, kernelbase.dll, ntdll.dll are always loaded